PROFESSIONAL HEAVY DUTY PENETRATING OIL FINISH

 Fences (spraying): Apply heavy saturating 1st coat to entire surface.
 Allow stain to penetrate until no wet areas are visible.
 Apply lighter 2nd coat to entire surface.

-Fences (hand brushing): If applying by hand with a brush, roller pad etc. progress will likely be much slower than if spraying.
-With this method.
+Fences (hand brushing): If applying by hand with a brush, roller, pad etc. progress will be much slower than if spraying.
 When hand brushing, it is usually better to divide the fence into sections and finish a section completely before moving on.
 Remember two coats are needed and you should never allow more than a couple hours between coats.

 Landscaping, plants and vegetation: Plants, flowers and grass can be protected by wetting them thoroughly with water before, during and after the cleaning and staining processes.
 Whenever possible, always cover landscaping, vegetation and other items not intended to be stained.